ReimarPB/pastefile/README.md

 The plugin is created for Linux and X11.
 It has not been tested with other Unix systems or Xwayland.

-To build, run `make` and within profanity, run `/plugins install /path/to/pastefile.so`.
+To install the plugin, run `make install`.

 Command usage: `/pastefile`